openrundev/docs/content/docs/Use-Cases/Personal.md

 - Create a Linux machine, publicly accessible on port 443.
 - Create a DNS entry pointing to the machine's IP address, for example an `A` record for `apps.example.com`.
 A wildcard DNS entry `*.apps.example.com` will make it easier to install apps at the domain level.
 - Create a Google OAuth by visiting [Google Console](https://console.cloud.google.com/auth/clients).
 The callback url would be `https://apps.example.com/_openrun/auth/google/callback`.
 Note down the client id and secret.
-- Create a [GitHub Personal Access Token](https://github.com/settings/personal-access-tokens).
+- Create a GitHub Personal Access Token in [GitHub settings](https://github.com/settings/personal-access-tokens).
 Set the scope to the repositories you want to use for your apps.
 Note down the token.

 ## Installation